debmalya/ActiveMqStaleConnectionHandler/README.md

 Just imagine there is a sports team (e.g. Basketball, football), every player has their fixed jursey (in this case index).
 Whenever any player is injured (s)he is not available in the active player list.
 After a period, when (s)he is fit for the game (s)he is listed again in the starting team.

+# Design Pattern used
+Injury-Recovery (taken from Sports domain)

 # Reference
 [Failover Transport Reference](http://activemq.apache.org/failover-transport-reference.html)